JavaScript seems to be disabled in your browser.

 Trim Film to Size:

 Start by covering the bottom of one wing half.
-Utilizing scissors or sharp hobby knife, cut a piece of UltraCote® a couple of inches bigger than had to cover the wing.
-Remove the support (conserve for later) and position the covering with the adhesive (dull) side down, focused over the wing.
-Set the covering iron to the application temperature of 220°F.
+Utilizing scissors or sharp hobby knife, cut a piece of UltraCote® a few inches bigger than needed to cover the wing.
+Remove the support (conserve for later on) and position the covering with the adhesive (dull) side down, focused over the wing.
+Set the covering iron to the application temperature level of 220°F.

-Pro Suggestion - If the iron you're using does not show the real temperature, here is a tip that will guarantee your iron is properly set.Water boils at 212°F. Permit your iron to warm up at a medium setting.
-When the iron reaches its supported temperature, carefully put a couple of drops of water on the iron's surface area.
-Change the temperature till the water simply starts to boil off.
-This method is remarkably accurate and is usually within 10° (of the specific application temperature of 220).
+Pro Suggestion - If the iron you're utilizing does not display the real temperature level, here is a tip that will guarantee your iron is effectively set.Water boils at 212°F. Enable your iron to warm up at a medium setting.
+When the iron reaches its stabilized temperature level, carefully put a few drops of water on the iron's surface.
+Change the temperature level till the water just starts to boil off.
+This technique is remarkably accurate and is typically within 10° (of the exact application temperature level of 220).

-Tack the covering to the spar or the peak of the wing, using your iron as shown (an iron sock is highly recommened).
-Carefully pull the covering toward the root and toward the tip, as you work the iron from the center of the spar to the root and tip of the wing.
-Press gently with the iron, enabling the heat (not pressure) to trigger the adhesive and bond the covering to the peak.
-Ideally, the covering will naturally lay flat versus the entire surface area with a minimum of wrinkles.
+Tack the covering to the spar or the high point of the wing, utilizing your iron as shown (an iron sock is highly recommened).
+Gently pull the covering toward the root and toward the idea, as you work the iron from the center of the spar to the root and idea of the wing.
+Press gently with the iron, enabling the heat (not pressure) to trigger the adhesive and bond the covering to the high point.
+Ideally, the covering will naturally lay flat against the entire surface with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar external to the trailing edge and then to the leading edge as shown, using the iron at 220°F. If a wrinkle develops, the covering can be carefully raised and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar outward to the tracking edge then to the leading edge as shown, utilizing the iron at 220°F. If a wrinkle establishes, the covering can be carefully lifted and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar toward the trailing edge, gently moving the iron (set at 220°) toward the trailing edge with the iron calling two ribs.
-Utilizing your iron, adhere the covering to the staying ribs, working toward the tip and the root.
-Now finish the open structure leading edge, using the same method.
-If the leading edge is sheeted, then follow the strategy listed above under “Covering a Solid-Sheeted Wing.”
+If covering an open-structure wing, work from the spar toward the tracking edge, gently moving the iron (set at 220°) toward the tracking edge with the iron contacting two ribs.
+Utilizing your iron, adhere the covering to the remaining ribs, working toward the idea and the root.
+Now finish the open structure leading edge, utilizing the same technique.
+If the leading edge is sheeted, then follow the technique listed above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

-With the iron set to 220°F, seal the leading and trailing edges.
-Utilizing a straight edge and a sharp #11 hobby knife, carefully trim the excess covering from the leading and trailing edge, enabling a minimum of a 1/4" overlap to wrap around the leading and trailing edge of the wing.
-Now seal the leading and trailing edges safely with the covering iron.
+With the iron set to 220°F, seal the leading and tracking edges.
+Utilizing a straight edge and a sharp #11 hobby knife, carefully trim the excess covering from the leading and tracking edge, enabling a minimum of a 1/4" overlap to wrap around the leading and tracking edge of the wing.
+Now seal the leading and tracking edges firmly with the covering iron.

 Wing Suggestion:

-Depending on the quantity of the curvature of the wing tip, high heat (up to 350°F) may be had to diminish and stretch the covering to get rid of all the wrinkles.
-Preset the iron to 300°F. Pull and stretch the covering around the wing tip while using heat with the iron.
-Remember, UltraCote® can be carefully raised and rearranged to help get rid of wrinkles.
-This function is helpful, particularly when covering sharply curved wing tips.
-Continue working, pulling, and heating the covering around the tip till the covering is past the center of the tip.
-It may be necessary to increase the temperature of the iron to attain higher shrinkage to get rid of all wrinkles.
-Trim the excess covering using a #11 hobby knife, then reseal the covering on the wing tip.
+Depending upon the quantity of the curvature of the wing idea, high heat (up to 350°F) may be needed to diminish and extend the covering to eliminate all the wrinkles.
+Preset the iron to 300°F. Pull and extend the covering around the wing idea while applying heat with the iron.
+Remember, UltraCote® can be carefully lifted and rearranged to assist eliminate wrinkles.
+This feature is beneficial, specifically when covering greatly curved wing suggestions.
+Continue working, pulling, and heating up the covering around the idea till the covering is past the center of the idea.
+It may be necessary to increase the temperature level of the iron to attain higher shrinkage to eliminate all wrinkles.
+Cut the excess covering utilizing a #11 hobby knife, then reseal the covering on the wing tip.

-Pro Suggestion - If sealing the covering in tight areas such as corners or fillets, using the Wall mount 9 ProTrim Sealing Tool is very handy and results in an expert surface.
+Pro Suggestion - If sealing the covering in tight areas such as corners or fillets, utilizing the Hanger 9 ProTrim Sealing Tool is very helpful and results in an expert surface.

 Covering the Top of the Wing:

-Utilizing the support from the wing panel that you simply covered as a design template, cut a piece of UltraCote® to be used to the top of the wing.
-Make certain to cut a leading panel, ensuring that the adhesive is on the correct side.
-Apply the covering to the top of the wing using the same techniques as explained in steps 3 through 6.
-Make certain that the covering overlaps a minimum of a 1/4" when trimming the edges and safely seal the edges with the iron.
+Utilizing the support from the wing panel that you just covered as a template, cut a piece of UltraCote® to be applied to the top of the wing.
+Make certain to cut a leading panel, making sure that the adhesive is on the appropriate side.
+Use the covering to the top of the wing utilizing the same methods as explained in steps 3 through 6.
+Make certain that the covering overlaps a minimum of a 1/4" when cutting the edges and firmly seal the edges with the iron.

 Shrinking the Covering:

 Now it’s time to diminish the covering.
-With the iron set to 300°F, use heat using the same pattern used to use the covering beginning at the spar and working external.
-It may be necessary to increase the temperature to 320°F to get rid of persistent wrinkles.
-Utilize the minimum quantity of heat necessary to tighten the covering.
+With the iron set to 300°F, use heat utilizing the same pattern used to use the covering beginning at the spar and working outward.
+It may be necessary to increase the temperature level to 320°F to obtain rid of stubborn wrinkles.
+Utilize the minimum quantity of heat necessary to tighten up the covering.

-Pro Suggestion - Usage heat, not pressure, to diminish the covering taught.
-If pressure is used, gouges can be pressed into the wood.
+Pro Suggestion - Use heat, not pressure, to diminish the covering taught.
+If pressure is applied, gouges can be pushed into the wood.
 Let heat, not pressure, do the work.

-Alternate Approach: A heat gun can also be used to diminish the covering.
-This works particularly well over an open structure.
-It can also be used over a strong structure if a Hanger 9 Covering Glove™ is used to gently press the covering to the surface area after heat is used.
+Alternate Technique: A heat gun can likewise be used to diminish the covering.
+This works especially well over an open structure.
+It can likewise be used over a solid structure if a Hanger 9 Covering Glove™ is used to gently push the covering to the surface after heat is applied.

 Covering Fuselages and Other Strong Surface areas:

-The strategy for covering fuselages and other simple flat surface areas corresponds covering a strong wing.
+The technique for covering fuselages and other easy flat surfaces is identical to covering a solid wing.
 Start with the bottom, then sides, and finally the top.
-First, tack the center of the surface area down using an iron set to 220°F.Work external from the center, bonding the covering to the surface area.
-Trim and seal the edges.
-About 1/4" or more overlap is advised when using the next piece of covering.
-Shrink the covering, using the same method as explained above.
+Initially, tack the center of the surface down utilizing an iron set to 220°F.Work outward from the center, bonding the covering to the surface.
+Cut and seal the edges.
+About 1/4" or more overlap is advised when applying the next piece of covering.
+Diminish the covering, utilizing the same technique as explained above.

-Important: Even if you're experienced in using other brand names of covering, it’s important to read the following instructions.
-UltraCote® integrates a unique multi temperature controlled adhesive and shrinkage system that makes accomplishing professional covering outcomes easy.
+Important: Even if you're experienced in applying other brands of covering, it’s important to read the following guidelines.
+UltraCote® incorporates a unique multi temperature controlled adhesive and shrinkage system that makes accomplishing professional covering results easy.

 Multi-Temperature Control System:

-Comprehending the benefits of this system and ways to use it will make covering with UltraCote® simple and help to guarantee professional outcomes.
-When using UltraCote®, there are 3 essential temperatures to be aware of.
+Comprehending the benefits of this system and how to utilize it will make covering with UltraCote® easy and assist to ensure professional results.
+When utilizing UltraCote®, there are 3 crucial temperatures to be conscious of.

 Application Tempature-220°F (100°C):

-At 220°, the adhesive on UltraCote® becomes active, enabling the covering to be connected to the model.While 220° will totally bond the covering to the model, it is well listed below the temperature that triggers UltraCote® to diminish.
-This is precisely what's needed when very first attaching covering to the model to prevent the covering from distorting.
+At 220°, the adhesive on UltraCote® ends up being active, enabling the covering to be attached to the model.While 220° will fully bond the covering to the model, it is well below the temperature level that causes UltraCote® to diminish.
+This is precisely what's needed when very first connecting covering to the model to avoid the covering from distorting.

-Pro Suggestion - Numerous professional builders mark this temperature on their covering iron with a marker or striping tape for fast recommendation, as this temperature is used regularly whenever putting on covering.
+Pro Suggestion - Numerous professional home builders mark this temperature level on their covering iron with a marker or striping tape for quick recommendation, as this temperature level is used frequently whenever putting on covering.

 Shrink On-Set Temperature-300°F (134°C)

 At 300°F, UltraCote® starts to diminish.
 This is called the Shrink On-Set point.
-After the covering is attached using an iron set to 220°F, the next action is to diminish the covering.
-This preliminary shrinking is done with the iron set at 300°F.
+After the covering is attached utilizing an iron set to 220°F, the next action is to diminish the covering.
+This preliminary shrinking is made with the iron set at 300°F.

 Maximum Shrinking Temperature-350°F (162°C)

 At 350°F, UltraCote® reaches its optimum diminishing point.
-Raising the temperature above this point will not trigger more shrinkage.
+Raising the temperature level above this point will not trigger additional shrinkage.

-The rate of shrinkage is not directly in proportion to the temperature.
-The chart to the right shows how most of the shrinkage rate occurs in between 300°F and 330°F. At higher temperatures UltraCote® continues to diminish however at a much slower rate.
-The tiniest quantity of shrinkage occurs in between 340°F and 350°F. This is handy to keep in mind when diminishing and tightening up covering.
+The rate of shrinkage is not straight in proportion to the temperature level.
+The chart to the right demonstrates how the majority of the shrinkage rate happens in between 300°F and 330°F. At greater temperatures UltraCote® continues to diminish however at a much slower rate.
+The tiniest quantity of shrinkage happens in between 340°F and 350°F. This is helpful to bear in mind when diminishing and tightening covering.

-Pro Suggestion - Constantly use the minimum heat necessary to get rid of wrinkles when tightening up the covering, thus enabling a lot of shrinkage/temperature range staying if it's necessary to more diminish the covering.
+Pro Suggestion - Always utilize the minimum heat necessary to remove wrinkles when tightening the covering, thus enabling plenty of shrinkage/temperature variety remaining if it's necessary to additional diminish the covering.

-When using covering with a 2nd color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
-Where colors satisfy or at the edge of the covering, it is important to not overheat this area (over 300°F), as this will diminish and misshape the straight edge.
+When applying covering with a second color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
+Where colors meet or at the edge of the covering, it is necessary to not overheat this area (over 300°F), as this will diminish and misshape the straight edge.

 Use a Sealing Iron Sock:

-A covering sock put over the iron is highly advised, as it normally avoids the surface area of the iron from scratching.
-The sock soaks up heat and will require the user to work slower or to turn the heat up 10%.
-Practically all professional builders use covering socks.
-Garage 9™ offers among the best that includes muslin on one side to prevent heat damage and soft cotton on the opposite for a soft, scratch-free finish.
+A covering sock placed over the iron is highly advised, as it usually avoids the surface of the iron from scratching.
+The sock soaks up heat and will require the user to work slower or to turn the warm up 10%.
+Practically all professional home builders utilize covering socks.
+Garage 9™ offers one of the best that includes muslin on one side to avoid heat damage and soft cotton on the other side for a soft, scratch-free finish.

 Dryer is Much better:

-Wood naturally soaks up moisture.Wood models in fact grow and diminish somewhat throughout different seasons.
-This can be experienced by taking a trip from the damp Midwest of the United State to the dry deserts of Las Vegas.
-After a couple of days in the desert, the model develops covering sags due to model shrinkage.
-It is suggest that you cover the model in a dry environment if possible.
-Positioning the model in a space with a dehumidifier for numerous days prior to covering the model may prevent the covering from sagging due to model shrinkage.
+Wood naturally soaks up moisture.Wood models in fact grow and diminish a little throughout various seasons.
+This can be experienced by taking a trip from the humid Midwest of the United State to the dry deserts of Las Vegas.
+After a few days in the desert, the model establishes covering droops due to model shrinkage.
+It is suggest that you cover the model in a dry climate if possible.
+Placing the model in a room with a dehumidifier for several days prior to covering the model may avoid the covering from sagging due to model shrinkage.

 Painting:

-UltraCote® will accept most kinds of polyurethane, epoxy, and automotive acrylic paints.
-It’s advised that the surface area be scuffed with 000 steel wool or Scotch® intense pads then thoroughly cleaned with acetone or thinner prior to painting.
-Model Dope or butyrate-based paint are not suitable with UltraCote®.
+UltraCote® will accept most kinds of polyurethane, epoxy, and vehicle acrylic paints.
+It’s advised that the surface be scuffed with 000 steel wool or Scotch® brilliant pads then thoroughly cleaned with acetone or thinner prior to painting.
+Design Dope or butyrate-based paint are not suitable with UltraCote®.

-Sometimes the extreme heat from the sun can trigger bubbles and acnes in the covering, particularly when using dark colors.
-To get rid of these, heat the bubbled area using a heat gun to expand the air under the covering, causing the bubble to rise.
-Quickly pop the bubble using a needle then clean the area using a cold, damp wash cloth.
-The damp wash cloth quickly cools the area, enabling the covering to re-adhere.
-It may take numerous attempt to totally get rid of the bubble/blemish, however this method works great.
+Occasionally the intense heat from the sun can trigger bubbles and blemishes in the covering, specifically when utilizing dark colors.
+To remove these, heat the bubbled area utilizing a heat gun to expand the air under the covering, triggering the bubble to rise.
+Rapidly pop the bubble utilizing a needle then clean the area utilizing a cold, wet wash fabric.
+The wet wash fabric rapidly cools the area, enabling the covering to re-adhere.
+It may take several aim to entirely remove the bubble/blemish, however this technique works great.

 Clean Up:

-The adhesive can be eliminated from the iron or model using acetone or a mild thinner.
+The adhesive can be removed from the iron or model utilizing acetone or a mild thinner.

 Colors: